n-y-z-o/nyzoVerifier/README.md

 This is the source for the Nyzo verifier.
 This is the code that we run on all of our verifier instances (verifier0.nyzo.co through verifier9.nyzo.co).

 To start your own verifier, we recommend creating a t2.micro AWS instance with the latest Ubuntu LTS version, a 30GB EBS volume, and port 9444 open to the world.
 Also open the SSH port to your IP address so you can access the instance.
-Then, when you have SSHed into the instance, run the following commands:
+Then, when you have SSHed into the instance, run the following commands, answering "Y" whenever asked:

 ```
 sudo apt-get update
 sudo apt-get install haveged
 sudo apt-get install default-jdk
 git clone https://github.com/n-y-z-o/nyzoVerifier.git
+cd nyzoVerifier
 ./gradlew build
 sudo apt-get install supervisor
 sudo mkdir /var/lib/nyzo